-Author has written 2 stories for Tomb Raider, and My Little Pony.
+Author has written 1 story for Tomb Raider.

 When scholars study a thing, they strive to kill it first, if it's alive; then they have the parts and the'be lost the whole,

 for the link that's missing was the living soul